 Error 3: They get reviews from the wrong readers.
 Your Aunt Mary can review or endorse your book, but if she doesn’t fit the profile of your avatar, her 5-star review of your book will confuse the algorithms the major platforms use (especially Amazon) to determine to whom they market your book.
 What to do: Identify your avatar and focus on getting as many reviews as possible from them as close to the launch date as possible.
 This will help those who discover your book know for sure they need to buy and read it!
 And, it will help online booksellers to market your books effectively.

 Error 4: They take advice from “experts.”
 Not everyone who has published a book (or 5) is someone who should be giving advice about selling books, and yet anyone can say they are an expert.
 But if they don’t have a strong Amazon Author Rank, have only published a few books (or less), and their books rank in the hundreds of thousands or millions, they might not be a true expert.
 What to do: Three quick questions things to ask before taking someone’s advice: 1.
 How many books have you published?
 2. What is your Amazon Author Rank?
 3. What is the rank of each of your books?
 Hint: great answers are: 1.
 More than a dozen or several dozen.
 2. Top 100 in their book’s category.
 3. At least one book in the top 10,000, and top 100 in their book’s category.

 Ask me anything!
 What’s the one burning question you have about writing and self-publishing your book?
 Leave a question in the comments, and I’ll feature your question in an upcoming message!

 ~Write faster.
 The Author Biz Podcast featuring tips for using dictation to write your book.
-I use Nuance’s Dragon Dictate and love it!
+I use Nuance’s Dragon Dictate (with this as my guide) and love it!